-'CDR data environment' refers to the systems, technology and processes that relate to the management of CDR data, including CDR data collected by or disclosed to outsourced service providers or CDR representatives.
+'CDR data environment' refers to the systems, technology and processes that relate to the management of CDR data, including CDR data collected by or disclosed to OSPs or CDR representatives.
 The documented analysis should generally include information about:

 People: Who will have access to CDR data?
 Who will authorise access?